stargate-protocol/stargate/README.md

 ### Acknowledgements

-Thank you to the core development team for helping build the Stargate smart contracts : Ryan Zarick, Isaac Zhang, Caleb Banister, Carmen Cheng and T. Riley Schwarz
+Thank you to the core development team for helping build the Stargate smart contracts: Ryan Zarick, Isaac Zhang, Caleb Banister, Carmen Cheng and T. Riley Schwarz

 ### LICENSING